 Setting up a local environment to run Jupyter Notebook can be cumbersome.
 You need to install Python and tons of packages to make it works.
 The convenient alternative can be running notebooks in the cloud.
 There are many services that allow you to create, edit and run Python notebooks with premade data science environment.
-I would like to show you some popular services that offers Jupyter Notebooks online.
-What is more, I will show you also two new alternative approaches for running notebooks online.
+I would like to show you some popular services that offer Jupyter Notebooks online.
+What is more, I will also show you two new alternative approaches for running notebooks online.

-The Google Colaboratory also knonw as Google Colab.
+The Google Colaboratory is also known as Google Colab.
 It is a service provided by Google.
 It offers free and paid tiers (pricing website).
 The notebooks from Google Colab are saved in Google Drive.
 You can also easily access files from Google Drive.
-The real-time collaboration is not available.
+Real-time collaboration is not available.
 The Google Colab implementation is proprietary.
-It has slightly different user interface than original Jupyter Notebook.
-You can install your own packages, but after installation you need to restart a kernel.
-The notebook maximum computational run is 12 hours on free plan.
-If longer executions are needed the paid plan should be considered.
+It has a slightly different user interface than the original Jupyter Notebook.
+You can install your own packages, but after installation, you need to restart a kernel.
+The notebook’s maximum computational run is 12 hours on the free plan.
+If longer executions are needed, the paid plan should be considered.

-It is one of the most popular online Jupyter notebook because of generous free plan.
-You don’t need to signup if you already have email account on Google.
+It is one of the most popular online Jupyter notebook because of its generous free plan.
+You don’t need to signup if you already have an email account on Google.

 The Kaggle.com is a website that hosts machine learning competitions.
 It is owned by Google.
 It provides a service for creating and running Python notebooks online.
 The service is free to use.
 The user needs to verify the account to get access to all features (like internet access).
 The available machine can be with GPU support but for a limited time.
 User can create private and public notebooks.
-Public notebooks are great for sharing on the Kaggle with other competitors.
-The notebook user interface is different than original Jupyter Notebook.
+Public notebooks are great for sharing on Kaggle with other competitors.
+The notebook user interface is different from the original Jupyter Notebook.
 The available environment comes with tons of already preinstalled data science packages.
 Additionally, there is an option to install custom packages - it can be done in the cell running the command with

 !pip install mljar-supervised).

-The JupyterLite is an online notebook that runs entirely in the web browser.
+JupyterLite is an online notebook that runs entirely in the web browser.
 What?
 Yes, it connects to the Python kernel that is compiled to WebAssembly and runs in the browser.
-You don’t need to connect to backend machine with Python interpreter.
+You don’t need to connect to the backend machine with a Python interpreter.
 Everything is running in your web browser.
 You can try it online at this address https://jupyter.org/try-jupyter/lab/.